karenying/blog.karenying.com/content/posts/2020-07-07--hack-keyboard-shortcuts-into-sites-with-a-custom-chrome-extension.md

 - The command must consist of at least two words separated by a dash like `"navigate-left"`.
 It just won’t work with only `"left"`.

-- We have to specify a `"default"` and `"mac"` under `“suggested_key”`, because Macs have the command key which the equivalent to Ctrl.
+- We have to specify a `"default"` and `"mac"` under `"suggested_key"`, because Macs have the command key which the equivalent to Ctrl.

 - The documentation specifics that the shortcut must include the `Alt` (`option` on Macs) OR `Ctrl/Command`.
 So here, we chose `Alt + Left/Right`.
 We also have to make sure the command does not conflict with current Chrome/computer shortcuts.
 This is why `Command/Ctrl + Left/Right` is not a good idea.